mlysien/kosiarka/README.md

 1) I came up with the idea to write a game when I was working abroad in England during the holidays.
 I worked with a nice gentleman who mowed lawns.

 2) The game took part in a competition organized by the Polish gamedev community - **warsztat.gd**.
 I don't remember what place I took in it, but I remember that the community accepted this idea very well and suggested ideas for the development of the game.
+[Link to archive](https://web.archive.org/web/20121021061224/http://warsztat.gd/projects/kosiarka/info)

 > [!NOTE]
 > Game works only on Microsoft Windows systems.